 - Mr. Burke is an owner of Rainy Partners, LLC.
-Rainy Partners is a customer of the Company and paid the Company premiums for health insurance of approximately \$232,800 in 2017.
+Rainy Partners is a customer of the Company and paid the Company premiums for health insurance of approximately \$398,600 in 2018.
 These premiums were determined on the same terms and conditions as premiums for other comparable customers. - Dr. Montgomery Rice is President and Dean of Morehouse School of Medicine.
-In 2017, Morehouse School of Medicine paid the Company approximately \$1.0 million for premiums for health insurance.
-Morehouse School of Medicine also paid the Company approximately \$680,700 for fees associated with the administration of Morehouse School of Medicine's self-insurance program.
-These premiums and fees were determined on the same terms and conditions as premiums and fees for other comparable customers.
-This relationship terminated at the end of 2017.
-Morehouse School of Medicine paid the Company approximately \$165,500 for software license fees and maintenance in 2017.
-The Company paid Morehouse School of Medicine approximately \$875,400 for network provider services and approximately \$341,800 in charitable donations in 2017.
-Total fees paid by the Company and the United Health Foundation to Morehouse School of Medicine during 2017 were substantally less than 1% of Morehouse School of Medicine's total revenues for 2017.
+In 2018, Morehouse School of Medicine paid the Company approximately \$175,600 for claims software and medical records review services.
+The Company paid Morehouse School of Medicine approximately \$910,000 for services as a network care provider in 2018.
+Total moneys paid by the Company and the United Health Foundation to Morehouse School of Medicine during 2018 were substantially less than 1% of Morehouse School of Medicine's total revenues for 2018.
 Dr. Montgomery Rice was not directly involved in these relationships.